icaros-usc/overcooked_lsi_user_study/README.md

 # Overcooked-LSI User Study

-This repository contains the data of all 27 subjects of the user study of Overcooked-LSI project.
+This repository contains the data of all 27 subjects of the user study of the paper:
+"On the importance of environments in Human-Robot Coordination".
+Matthew Fontaine^*, Ya-Chuan Hsu^*, Yulun Zhang^*, Bryon Tjanaka^*, Stefanos Nikolaidis.
+RSS 2021.

 You can view the data and replay the collaborated human-robot game play here.

 ## The user study data.